-In the past, understanding where and how people were looking for health information was enough to formulate strategic digital marketing programs.
+In the past, understanding where and how people were searching for information was enough to formulate strategic digital marketing programs.
 But things have evolved, and we now need to dive deeper to understand not just what they are searching for but what they are really interested in finding.

 The Importance of Search Intent

 Search intent refers to the real intent behind what a person is searching for.
-When setting up a search approach, we now need to go beyond identifying search terms and search volume to understanding search intent.
+When setting up a search approach, we now need to go beyond identifying search terms and search volume to understand search intent.
 This is important for three reasons:

-- Knowing a person’s intent enables you to narrowly target, by mindset and need, whom you are reaching via search, and to deliver the content that population is actually looking for.
-When people searching get the answers they are looking for they feel good about the content you provided, view you as a trustworthy source, and will be engaged consumers of your content in the future.
+- Knowing a person’s intent enables you to narrowly target, by mindset and need, whom you are reaching via search, and to deliver the content that the population is actually looking for.
+When people searching get the answers they are looking for, they feel good about the content you provided, view you as a trustworthy source, and will be engaged consumers of your content in the future.

 An Example of Search Intent Driving Page Ranking and User Engagement:

-Best Practices to Pay Off on Search Intent:
+Best Practices to Pay Off on Search Intent

-Based on our experience navigating how to pay off on “search intent,” here are some best practices that we use to earn and retain a consistent top spot on Google’s results page.
+Based on our experience navigating how to pay off on “search intent,” here are some best practices we use to earn and retain a consistent top spot on Google’s results page.

 Best Practice #1: Match Title Tag to Intent

-Notice how our title tag matches search intent: i.e. “10 Best and Worst Drinks If You Have Diabetes.”
+Notice how our title tag matches search intent: “10 Best and Worst Drinks If You Have Diabetes.”

 Best Practice #2: Pay Off Intent Quickly

-Our listing provides the answer to the query in the description tag (i.e., water, tea, coffee, vegetable juice, low-fat milk).
+Our listing provides the answer to the query in the description tag (i.e., water, tea, coffee, vegetable juice, low fat milk).
 This clean communication drives up CTR and over time sends a quality signal to Google.

 Best Practice #3: Match Headline to Intent